 I daresay my deep-freezer may be my most-used appliance, after the stove and fridge.
-I rely on it a few times a week to help me get a good dinner on the table efficiently.
-I almost always have a soup, stew or chili tucked in there, a few balls of pie crust for a quick weeknight quiche or pot pie, not to mention a batch or six of pulled pork, frozen burgers and enchiladas.
+I rely on freezer meals a few times a week to help me get a good dinner on the table efficiently.
+I almost always have a soup, stew, or chili tucked in there, a few balls of pie crust for a quick weeknight quiche or pot pie, not to mention a batch or six of pulled pork, frozen burgers and enchiladas.

 Dedicating a few hours each month to stocking my freezer is one of the best investments I make in preserving my sanity.
 I live with four boys who eat from sun up to sun down plus a few hours longer and are always in search of their next meal.
 It would be impossible for me to keep them well fed without a) making a meal plan b) filling a freezer with food and c) cooking once to eat two or three times.

 If you’re new to, or even skeptical about, freezer meals I’m making it my mission to convince you they really are the gateway to getting a good dinner on the table with some regularity.
 Here’s everything you need to know: